AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ## Prerequisites {#prerequisites}

-Refer to the sections below for any prerequisites that you need to set up in Experience Platform and [!DNL Mailchimp] and for information that you need to gather before working with the [!DNL Mailchimp Interest Categories] destination.
+Refer to the sections below for any prerequisites that you need to set up in Experience Platform and [!DNL Mailchimp] and for information that you must gather before working with the [!DNL Mailchimp Interest Categories] destination.

 ### Prerequisites in Experience Platform {#prerequisites-in-experience-platform}